laurikari/tre/README.md

 Documentation especially for the nonstandard features of TRE, such as approximate matching, is a work in progress (with "progress" loosely defined...)
-If you want to find an extension to use, reading the `tre.h` header is more helpful.
+If you want to find an extension to use, reading the `include/tre/tre.h` header might provide some additional hints if you are comfortable with C source code.